 - Implementation of the idea (including user experience and design);

-- Demonstrated excellence of coding and programming skills.
+- Demonstrated excellence in coding and programming skills.

 What if I still have some questions that aren’t on this list of FAQs?
 Contact Santos.Moreno@mail.house.gov with any further questions on the app competition.